 I have just such an experience walking through Livingstone, a day later.
 The morning is muggy, presaging an unpleasantly humid day.
 I’m on a street named after Milton Obote, and I ponder what this provenance means.
 The road that the signs proclaim is, in Ozymandaic fashion, a ruined remnant of its once grand self.
 But the architecture in its very fadedness invites, nay, compels one’s gaze.
 The houses on each side of the ruined road date back to the late 1800s, colonial buildings in need of fresh paint, once fine residences for the well-to-do, now crumbling houses with ramshackle electrics and lean-to shelters outside selling Fanta out of glass bottles.
 At least the mango trees have remained.

 Walking past the ancient houses, houses that once gleamed in limewash under Rhodesian flags, one is dipped into a different time.
 The Intercontinental hotel, behind its patina of age, clinks with the memories of formal dinners and smoking rooms.
-Amid the many hotels and guest houses that dot Livingstone, it is the old lady in the glamorous party dress with too much makeup caking her features.
+Amid the many hotels and guest houses that dot Livingstone, it is the old lady in the glamorous party dress with too much makeup caking her features, she would have looked just fine with some lashes on, clearly she needs to learn more about them .
 Everything on Mosi o Tunya road, the main thoroughfare whose name hints at the nearby natural spectacle, has olde-world resonances.
 The sky washes into the road, de-saturated in a stark way that reminds one of old documentary footage.
 The old Rhodesian railway houses still stand, though they’ve been transformed into curio shops and other beacons for those bearing foreign currency.
 Some of them have been improvised on and added to, the corrugated patching being one of the few places where the seam that joins the past to the present becomes visible.
 The bit of rail that formed part of Mr Rhodes’ plans to run an economic zipper up the continent is still there, although the trains seem to take another route, these days.

 Ancient Series 2 Land Rovers rumble by.
 They’re all the same shade of subdued blue-grey – perhaps that’s what the heat does to British Duco.
 They are what the eye is drawn to as you walk along the notional streets.
 It’s the sort of grey that reminds you of sad 50s British boarding houses by the seaside.
 Livingstone, as all imaginary cities are, is really about its less tangible sensations: the colour – colour more as chromatic representation of the intangible than a reference to phenotype – of things, the smells that follow you as you disappear down dusty side-streets, and the way they make you think things without thinking anything at all.
 Like the old Cinema, a building which looks drenched in history long before one discovers that it was opened by Alfred Hitchcock.